reTHINK-project/specs/messaging-framework/stub-specification.md

 `_filter(msg)`

-This message must be present in order to avoid message cycles for messages beeing sent out to the MN.
+This message must be present in order to avoid message cycles in two situations:
+* for messages beeing sent out to the MN.
+* for messages beeing delivered to the Runtime MessageBus.

 It is used to filter out messages that have been sent already via the protocol stub, by checking a "via" field in the message body.
 If this field exists and equals the stubs runtimeProtoStubURL then this message must return false, otherwise true.

 *Parameters:*